FAQ’s regarding Visas often asked by our Clients…

 Can I be denied a Visa? – Yes.
 You can be denied a visa to travel to Brazil.
 If your country requires one of you it may be a good idea to apply FIRST then book your trip with us AFTER visa issuance.

 Can I use my Visa if my passport is expired? – If you were already issued a Brazilian Visa on a passport and the passport has subsequently expired, you can carry the old passport with the unexpired Brazilian visa along with your new passport without a problem.

 Do I need any other documentation to enter Brazil? – Typically not.
 Please check your Consulate of Brazil for details.
 You may also want to check your own country’s regulations when you re-enter (for example, some countries may require a yellow fever certificate to re-enter AFTER having visited Brazil such as South Africa and Colombia.)

-Can TGW process my visa for me?– TGW Travel Group is NOT a visa processing company so it does not have the ability to do so.
+Can TGW process my visa for me? – TGW Travel Group is NOT a visa processing company so it cannot do so.

 Do you have any tips regarding Visa processing? – YES!

-- Process your visa in a timely manner.
+- Process your visa promptly.
 If you are eligible for a Brazil E-Visa even if the website indicates a five day turnaround time, this does NOT account for any errors.
-For this reason we recommend at LEAST ONE MONTH prior!
+For this reason, we recommend at LEAST ONE MONTH prior!